Back To Front Page

 First turn the volume control to the extreme high position.
 Use an allen wrench driver (not a hex) to adjust the adjustment screw for the clapper ball.
 Note: Obviously you have to be connected to another field telephone to ring the phone as you try adjustments until the buzzer's clacking sound is audible consistent with volume control knob's position you are satisfied with the adjustment.
 If you don't succeed in hearing any sound, then the electrical coil on the buzzer is defective; replacement is necessary.

-A new BZ-23/PT is available on EBAY for $24.95 plus shipping; another one I saw on EBAY sells for $38.00 plus shipping.
-I have available used, functional BZ-23/PT buzzers for $15.00, with an $8.00 shipping cost.
+As of 20 January, 2021 a new BZ-23/PT is available on EBAY for $75.00 plus shipping; another one I saw on EBAY sells for $38.00 plus shipping.
+When I have available used, tested, functional BZ-23/PT buzzers i sell for $35-40.00 , with an $10.00 shipping cost.
 I'll cut the wire about an inch away from the terminals so you will just crimp wires (red and black) back in place, rather than solder -- I'll even include two crimp butt connectors.
+You need to make sure your generator is not the problem with the buzzer.
+The generator has two functions: one to ring out to a remote phone without also simultaneously ringing the internal buzzer and secondly to allow the remote ringing signal to pass through the generator to the buzzer.
+Verify that the buzzer is defective/or good by connecting two wires directly from an external phone to the two wires on buzzer, black and red.
+You don't need to remove the buzzer for this.
+You could get a tested buzzer and you may still have the "no buzzer-clapper ringing" if the generators’ buzzer circuit in the generator is defective.

 Other symptoms as listed in the Technical Manual for the TA-field phone category: